 Climbers are magical plants.
 They can be used to quickly transform a bare fence or wall into a stunning, foliage or floral display.
 When buying young plants, they need careful training to ensure they grow into happy and healthy established plants.
 If you’re looking to grow amazing Ivy or maybe a colourful Clematis, keep reading to discover how to properly train climbers and grow the garden of your dreams.

 Start with Supports

 Plant supports in the desired area prior to planting.
 Always fix your supports approx 5cm away from the desired surface (wall or fence).

 Vertical wires: Space them 30-45cm apart with the lowest wire 30cm above soil level.

 Wooden trellis: place the bottom 30cm above soil level to prevent plant rot.

 To grow a climber or shrub to a wall/fence, horizontal wires are the best way to go.
-Keep read below to find out how to train you climber against a wall or fence.
+Keep reading to find out how to train your climber against a wall or fence.

 How to Train Climbers:

 Plant the climber around 30-45cm from the base of the wall/fence.
 This will allow enough room for room development.

 Remove all ties provided upon delivery from the supplier.
 Use scissors to cut off any ties that hold the climber to its bamboo support cane.